davidesestiliwork/JVerifier2/README.md

-# JVerifier
+# JVerifier2
 An hash code verifier

-JVerifier is a command line application that verify checksums from a BSD-style file.
+JVerifier2 is a command line application that verify checksums from a BSD-style file.